 6.5.
 In making the distance calculations, a string (or ruler) and map may be used.
 However, calculations by computer program are preferred.
-Several such programs are available in the commercial market, including a basic program listing in The ARRL World Grid Locator Atlas ($5).
+Several such programs are available in the commercial market.
 For purposes of making calculations, stations are defined as being located in the center of the 6-character locator sub-square (most computer programs make this assumption).

 6.6.
 Scoring example: On the first weekend, W9JJ operating from Mt Greylock, MA works W1VD (distance 97 km) and W1LJ/1 (distance 107 km) on 10 GHz; and W1LJ/1 (distance 107 km) on 24 GHz.
 On the second weekend, W9JJ operating from Pack Monadnock, NH works the following stations: W1VD (154 km), W1VT (205 km), W1LJ (157 km), and K1RO (147 km) on 10 GHz; and K1RO (147 km) on 24 GHz.

 Distance points = 97 + 107 + 107 + 154 + 205 + 157 + 147 + 147= 1121